web3dopamine/liberty_website/docs/docs/users/claiming-tokens.md

 ---

 :::tip Share Your Success
-After verification, share on X (Twitter) to spread the word about Liberty Bitcoin! 🚀
+After verification, share on X (Twitter) to spread the word about Liberty! 🚀
 :::

 **Need help?** Join our [Telegram](https://t.me/libertybitcoin) or [Discord](https://discord.gg/libertybitcoin)